LostHopes/playful-python-projects/README.md

 The purpose of these exercises is to solve more problems with different tasks in Python.
 Why?
 To stimulate brain activity, why not?
 Because it's fun.
+By the way, each exercise has it's own branch.

 # Requirements